Garnet-Yeates/GarnsMod/README.md

 Rule-Chaining is the process of attaching another rule (or several rules) onto another rule with an `IItemDropRuleChainAttempt`.
 Every `IItemDropRule` in the tModLoader codebase can have other rules chained to them, because all `IItemDropRule` subclasses have a `ChainedRules` list.
 There are 3 types of
 `IItemDropRuleChainAttempt` that are used throughout vanilla code / tModLoader:
-- `TryIfFailedRandomRoll` when a rule is executed but fails to roll the drop
+- `TryIfFailedRandomRoll` when a rule is executed but fails to roll the drop.
-- `TryIfSucceeded` when a rule is executed and succeeds to roll the drop
+- `TryIfSucceeded` when a rule is executed and succeeds to roll the drop.
-- `TryIfDoesntFillConditions` when the conditions are not met for a rule to to be executed in the first place
+- `TryIfDoesntFillConditions` when the conditions are not met for a rule to to be executed in the first place  .

 A rule that is chained onto another rule is considered to be the 'chained child' of that rule.
 Chained children are referenced by an `IItemDropRuleChainAttempt` within their chained parent's `ChainedRules` list.